It is with great sadness and heavy hearts that we announce our beloved Rebecca “Peach” Wallen has passed into eternal rest.

-Located in the small community of Boldon/Briar Patch, Georgia, the McIntosh County Shouters have been credited with preserving the ring shout in North America.
+Located in the small community of Bolden/Briar Patch, Georgia, the McIntosh County Shouters have been credited with preserving the ring shout in North America.
 The group continues to educate audiences around the world about this age-old tradition.

 By the beginning of the 20th century, it was widely believed that the ring shout had ceased to be practiced in African American communities throughout the south.
 It wasn’t until 1980 that folklorists discovered the ring shout was still alive and practiced in Boldon/Briar Patch.